 Collecting or storing research data using the internet results in additional complexity as one must consider the jurisdictional authority: is it the jurisdiction of the researcher, the location of the study participants, or the location where the data is stored?
 Data may be collected in one jurisdiction but then stored in another.
 Researchers need to be aware that there may be differing data security privacy policies.
 It is important that researchers consider the laws, including international laws and export controls regulations, and if needed have agreements in place to ensure compliance.

 Encryption protects data by encoding information so that only authorized parties may read it.
 Encryption can occur “at-rest” where the data is being stored and “in-transit” as the data is being moved from one location to another.
-As previously stated, there are many tools and methods available to encrypt all types of data, and the University has extensive resources available at http://technology.pitt.edu/.
+As previously stated, there are many tools and methods available to encrypt all types of data, and the University has extensive resources available on the Infomation Technology site.
 If you need additional assistance, use the Support link or call the Technology Help Desk at 412-624-HELP .

 Children’s Online Privacy Protection Act (COPPA)